 Mr. Le Van Tho: Culture is the result of the process of human interaction with the natural and social environment.
 And eating habits and customs also reflect this interaction.
-Eating and drinking not only meet the natural needs of humans but also reflect the cultural response to the natural and social environment of ethnic groups, communities or peoples in each region with specific natural geographical conditions.
+Eating and drinking not only meet the natural needs of humans but also show the cultural response to the natural and social environment of ethnic groups, communities or peoples in each region with specific natural geographical conditions.
 Culinary culture also reflects the customs of a community expressed in eating and drinking, and those customs are subject to the regulations of living conditions (characteristics of production, nature, lifestyle...), besides, it also shows the creative capacity of the community in certain circumstances.
-Through culinary culture, we can see the imprint of wet rice farming combined with slash-and-burn farming, animal husbandry and natural exploitation (hunting, gathering) in a mountainous area and a community-bound lifestyle that is very clearly expressed in the culinary culture of the Thai people in Quan Son.
+Through culinary culture, we can see the imprint of wet rice agriculture combined with slash-and-burn farming, animal husbandry and natural exploitation (hunting, gathering) in a mountainous area and a community-bound lifestyle is very clearly expressed in the culinary culture of the Thai people in Quan Son.

 Can wine is a drink that is both sacred, everyday and luxurious, present in the cultural life of many ethnic minorities.
-The Thai people consider Can wine a drink that is both ceremonial and shows intimate, sincere feelings.
+The Thai people consider Can wine to be a drink that is both ceremonial and shows intimate, sincere feelings.
 In important events of life such as housewarming, weddings, festivals, friends meeting... there must always be Can wine.
 In ritualistic drinking parties, everyone must follow strict rules.
 The elderly, people with social status, and guests from far away are the "priority" subjects to hold the straw to drink the first round of wine.

 PV: Sir, what are the unique features of the Thai ethnic costume culture in Quan Son district ?